 Primary User: Organizations that may have collected data on stakeholders such as demography, which includes race, sex, locality, religion, etc., and or financial data.
 If your organization doesn't have the resources to undertake a completely new Impact Strategy, you can still use the data collected currently to derive some insights into your program's performance.

-Reason: You have to start somewhere, and your funders and donors will appreciate the fact that you are at least trying to understand who your stakeholders are and what direct benefits they are receiving from your services.
+Reason: You have to start somewhere, and your funders and donors will appreciate that you are at least trying to understand who your stakeholders are and what direct benefits they are receiving from your services.

 Benefit: You will get a basic understanding of your beneficiaries and what should be measured as outcomes in the future when your organization is ready.